hhaslam11/Text-Fighter/TESTING.md

 ## Additional Notes on Testing:Testing Brewing and Adding Potion
 ### Of the changed classes Chest.java, Game.java, Help.java, Stats.java were menu's and UI elements that utilized Potion methods.
+### No additional testing was necessary for these classes.